 View the target

 Now, the viewer just opens up their intuition and records what comes to them.
 Any ideas or sensations should be recorded.
 Shapes, details, anything at all counts.
 At first, these things may be disjointed and unrelated.
-With practice they will be come clearer and more structured.
+With practice they will become clearer and more structured.

 A good technique is to imagine a white movie screen on the inside of your forehead.
-Close your eyes and imagine actually look up at this screen.
+Close your eyes and imagine actually looking up at this screen.
 This physical action actually helps you tap into your subconscious and intuition.
 Focus on the blank screen and will yourself to see things about the place you are remote viewing.